Katrina Plamondon, PhD

 Research Summary

-Connecting knowledge with action for health equity; global health; knowledge translation science; critical pedagogy; methods for relational, responsive research; dialogue-based research; arts-informed research; transformational research
+Connecting knowledge with action for equity; global public health; equity science; critical pedagogy; methods for relational, responsive research; methodologies include engaged/co-production approaches, dialogic methods, arts-informed approaches, narrative inquiry, critical discourse and policy analysis

 Courses & Teaching